Under the Midnight Sun: Reception

-Under the Midnight Sun has received generally mixed to positive reviews from critics.
-Blabbermouth.net contributor Dom Lawson praised the new album, noting that it “imagines a new strain of muscular rock, where psychedelic string sections, the desert-bound twang of Duffy's guitar and prosaic but gripping melodies drift in and out of the motoring throng.”
-Similarly, Classic Rock writer Dave Everley mentioned that “there are moments [in the album] that are as good as anything The Cult recorded back in their 80s heyday.”
+Under the Midnight Sun has received generally positive reviews from critics.
+Blabbermouth.net contributor Dom Lawson praised the new album, noting that it "imagines a new strain of muscular rock, where psychedelic string sections, the desert-bound twang of Duffy's guitar and prosaic but gripping melodies drift in and out of the motoring throng."
+Similarly, Classic Rock writer Dave Everley mentioned that "there are moments [in the album] that are as good as anything The Cult recorded back in their 80s heyday."

-On a more critical level, AllMusic writer Thom Jurek commented that the album “is solid but also has a real shortcoming: it lacks musical diversity.
+On a more critical level, AllMusic writer Thom Jurek commented that the album "is solid but also has a real shortcoming: it lacks musical diversity.
 Too many of these melodies are similar enough that they're indistinguishable from one another.”
-Additionally, The Telegraph contributor Nick Ruskell said that “for much of its second half, [the album’s] magic doesn’t catch quite so well.”
-Yet, John Garrat of PopMatters more clearly noted that the album’s “second half is sturdier overall, though it lacks the first half’s proportions of highs and lows.”
+Additionally, The Telegraph contributor Nick Ruskell said that “for much of its second half, [the album’s] magic doesn’t catch quite so well."
+Yet, John Garrat of PopMatters more clearly noted that the album's "second half is sturdier overall, though it lacks the first half’s proportions of highs and lows."